brianyaklin/brianyaklin.github.io/_posts/2021-03-10-base64-encoding-http-basic-auth.md

 b'ZGV2bmV0dXNlcjpDaXNjbzEyMyE='
 ```

 You can see above that we can create a byte string using the `.encode('ascii')` function on our auth_str object.
 We need to do this because the base64.b64encode() function requires a bytes-like object.
 We then create an auth_b64 byte string which is now our username and password encoded the way the REST API will require it.
+If you are using another tool like cURL or Postman to test REST API's, you can take this string and set it in your HTTP headers.
+The rest of this article focuses on using it with Pythons Request module.

 To authenticate with the DNA Center REST API we need to send a POST request to `/dna/system/api/v1/auth/token` with an Authorization and Content-Type HTTP header, and if we successfully authenticate we will be returned an API token which we can use in subsequent API requests.